HPInc/ml-git/docs/advanced_scenarios.md

 [![asciicast](https://asciinema.org/a/371052.svg)](https://asciinema.org/a/371052)

-After you have created your special credentions (e.g., mlgit profile)
+After you have created your special credentials (e.g., mlgit profile)

 You can use this profile as parameter to add your storages.
 Following, you can see an exaple of how to attach the profile to the storage mlgit-datasets.